nardLeano/hrpec-v2/frontend/src/ptj-content/whats-justice.md

 Retributive justice focuses on **revenge** or **rebalancing**: “An eye for an eye.”
 Ang layunin nito ay bumawi.
 To make the scales even.
 Kung ano ang kinuha sa’yo, dapat ibalik.
 If you caused harm, you should suffer the same.

 This kind of justice feels intuitive—lalo na sa mga sugat na sariwa pa.
 It gives a sense of control to the victim, especially in a world where so many harms go unanswered.
-But it also raises the question: does retribution truly heal?
-Or does it risk creating more cycles of violence?

 <br />